cephard/NovaMed-Solutions/README.md

 <img src="https://github.com/cephard/NovaMed-Solutions/blob/main/gender%20age%20cust%20group%20distribution.png" alt="Customer Analysis"/>

-# Recommendations
+# Strategic Recommendations for NovaMed Solutions

 Based on the insights and findings above, we would recommend the [stakeholder team] to consider the following:

-## 🔹 Strategic Recommendations for NovaMed Solutions

 ### 1. Revenue & Profit Optimization
 - 📉 **February underperformance** → Introduce seasonal promotions or discount campaigns to stabilize sales.